‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 When it comes to fundraising, men dominate.
 A 2021 OpenSecrets report analyzing fundraising during open-seat House primary races in 2020 found white men candidates led the money race, though white women candidates maintained a significant advantage over women of color, raising three times as much as Black women in open-seat primaries, according to the report.

-Women donors also give less money overall than men, comprising around one-third of money contributed to state general office and legislative races nationwide from 2019 to 2022, according to a 2023 report by the Center for American Women and Politics.
-At the individual state level, financial support from women donors ranged from 14% of donations in Nebraska state races to 46% of contributions in Colorado.
+Women donors also give less money overall than men, comprising around one-third of money contributed to state general office and legislative races nationwide from 2019 to 2022, according to a 2023 report by CAWP.
+At the individual state level, financial support from women donors ranged from 14% of donations in Nebraska state races, to 46% of contributions in Colorado.

 That doesn’t sit right for Grechen Shirley.